benmathes/the-third-web/the-third-web.md

 The blood-dimmed tide is loosed, and everywhere
 The consensus of innocence is drowned;
 The best lack all commits, while the worst
-Are full of passionate DAOs to sell you on.
+Are full of passionate NFTs to sell you on.

 Surely some revelation is at hand;
 Surely the Third Web is at hand.